Daniel-Brum/Unity-Style-Guide/README.md

 ## 3. Scripts

-This section will focus on C# classes and their internals.
+This section will focus on C#.

 ### Sections
 > 3.1 [Class Organization](#classorganization)